 The cream of chicken soup calls for cooked cubed chicken.
 But you can make it without adding in the chicken at the end and it still tastes amazing.

-You can also use shredded rotisserie chicken if you can find a safe, gluten free variety, and your family likes the flavor.
+You can also use shredded gluten free rotisserie chicken if your family likes the flavor.
 The way I cook plain chicken breasts, they have a more neutral flavor that doesn't compete with the herbs and spices added to the soup.

 Place the raw breasts in a lined or greased casserole dish.
 Drizzle them lightly with olive oil, sprinkle lightly with salt and freshly ground black pepper, and cover completely with parchment paper placed directly on top of it, covering the chicken completely.

-The cream of potato soup is a bit extra creamy because of the diced potatoes that simmer in the soup as it reduces and thickens.
-You can use vegetable stock to make cream of potato soup, and instead of poultry seasoning, we use dry mustard powder to deepen and enhance the flavors.
+You can make this same dish into potato soup by simmering diced potatoes in the soup as it reduces and thickens.
+You can use vegetable stock, and instead of poultry seasoning, add dry mustard powder to taste to deepen and enhance the flavors.

 If you're thinking about making a classic gluten free green bean casserole, gluten free cream of mushroom soup is a must.
 Click through for details on how to make that extra special variety of gluten free “cream of” soups.